pjeannet4/maspr_copy/README.md

 ```

 ## Zero-shot prediction with MASPR
-MASPR can consider novel substrates during inference even if they were were not in its training data.
+MASPR can consider novel substrates during inference even if they were not in its training data.
 To enable this feature, add your desired substrates to the `sub_to_smiles` dictionary in `substrate_smiles.py`.